The Joint Commission and Infection Control Compliance: Confusion or Confidence?

 - ASTRA can disinfect up to two probes at once

 - Total reprocessing time is 10 to 15 minutes, depending on the type of probe, a disinfectant used and water pressure

 - The system does not force into sleep mode during or after the reprocessing cycle, so staff do not need to monitor the process or be there to remove the probe immediately

 - Significant Savings

 - Reduced long-term costs by giving users the choice of three off-the-shelf, reusable high-level disinfectants: Revital-Ox™ RESERT¬Æ, CIDEX¬Æ OPA, MetriCide¬Æ OPA

 - No expensive equipment is needed for neutralization

-- Helps protect expensive probes by not oversoaking in solution, not exposing to high temperatures, and keeping probe stable and secure during disinfection cycle
+- Helps protect expensive probes by not oversoaking in solution, not exposing them to high temperatures, and keeping probes stable and secure during the disinfection cycle

 - Calculate how much you can save using the ASTRA TEE in your facility